microsoft/WindowsAppSDK/specs/WinRT/MakeMSIX-spec.md

         Boolean RemoveExtensions;

         /// Optional replacement package name.
-        /// If field is empty, values from AppxManifest.xml are unchanged.
+        /// If field is empty, value from AppxManifest.xml is unchanged.
         String Name;

         /// Optional replacement package publisher.
-        /// If field is empty, values from AppxManifest.xml are unchanged.
+        /// If field is empty, value from AppxManifest.xml is unchanged.
         String Publisher;

         /// Optional replacement package version
-        /// If version is 0, version is created based on the current time.
+        /// If version is 0, value from AppxManifest.xml is unchanged.
         Windows.ApplicationModel.PackageVersion Version;

+        /// Languages supported by the output package
+        /// If field is empty, all languages from the original package are maintained.
+        Windows.Foundation.Collections.IVector<String> Languages{ get; };

+        /// ScaleFactors supported by the output package
+        /// If field is empty, all scale factors from the original package are maintained.
+        Windows.Foundation.Collections.IVector<String> ScaleFactors{ get; };

         /// Overwrite output file if it already exists.
         /// Defaults to true.